FAR-Lab/RealtimeAudioClassification/Lab-2.-Making-the-Stanford-Sounds-Dataset.md

 ## Labelling

+1. Synchronize the time and date on the recorder so that it matches the time and date of your phone.
+2. We recommend taking a quick reminder photo at each site that audio is recorded.
+This will help you to remember what the audio clips are of, and will provide a geotag.
+3. Make sure geotagging is turned on!

 Sounds uploaded to the [freesound](http://freesound.org) site have the following labelling options, which we feel is worth following as a guide:

 * a name